compsecmonkey/Reading-List/README.md

 # Currently On Deck

-* Active Measures: The Secret History of Disinformation and Political Warfare ➖ Thomas Rid
 * The Shadow Factory: The Ultra-Secret NSA from 9/11 to the Eavesdropping on America ➖ James Bamford
 * The Aspiring Leader's Guide to the Future ➖ Clay Scroggins
 * The Antisocial Network: The GameStop Short Squeeze and the Ragtag Group of Amateur Traders That Brought Wall Street to Its Knees ➖ Ben Mezrich